-Here’s a common mistake that many test takers make when studying for the bar exam: they study as if they’re trying to get an A.
+One of the most common mistakes people make when studying for the bar exam is striving for perfection: they study as if they’re trying to get an A.

 When it comes to law school exams, and pretty much any other exam you’ve ever taken, it of course makes sense to try to get the highest grade you can.
 We’ve all been conditioned to make sure we know the ins and outs of a subject because, usually, knowing more leads to a better score.